Codimension one foliations calibrated by non-degenerate closed 2-forms: Appendix: Legendrian surgery, open book decompositions and generalized Dehn surgery

-Recall that an open book decomposition for $M$ is given by a pair $(K,\theta)$ such that \begin{itemize} \item $K$ is a codimension 2 submanifold with trivial normal bundle, \emph{the binding}, \item $\theta\colon M\backslash K\rightarrow S^1$ is a submersion (i.e. a fibration) such that in a trivialization $D^2\times K$ of a neighborhood of $K$, it coincides with the angular coordinate. \end{itemize}
+Let $(M,\xi)$ be an exact contact manifold and let $\alpha$ be a contact 1-form defining $\xi$ ($\xi=\mathrm{Ker}\alpha$).
+Recall that an open book decomposition for $M$ is given by a pair $(K,\theta)$ such that \begin{itemize} \item $K$ is a codimension 2 submanifold with trivial normal bundle, referred to as the binding; \item $\theta\colon M\backslash K\rightarrow S^1$ is a fibration that in a trivialization $D^2\times K$ of a neighborhood of $K$ is the angular coordinate. \end{itemize}

-Let $F$ denote the closure of any fixed leaf.
-The return map associated to a suitable lift of $\partial/\partial \theta$ to $M\backslash K$, defines a diffeomorphism of $F$ (unique up to isotopy) supported away from a neighborhood of $\partial{F}=K$.
+Let $F$ denote the closure of any fiber of $\theta$.
+The first return map associated to a suitable lift of $\tfrac{\partial}{\partial \theta}$ to $M\backslash K$, defines a diffeomorphism of $F$ supported away from a neighborhood of the boundary $\partial{F}=K$.
+Up to diffeomorphism $M$ can be recovered out of $F$ and the first return map.